KylashSri/srikylashSrishanmuganathan_T1A3/README.md

 # T1A3: Calorie Tracker
-This project aims to build a command line interface (CLI) application that gives the user a way to calorie count and get a rough daily calorie intake recommendation based on height and weight.
+This project aims to build a console application that gives the user a way to calorie count and get a rough daily calorie intake recommendation based on height and weight.

 ## Use instructions:
 * IDK YET